To order by phone or get more info call us at +1 (425) 271-8950

 A Soviet porcelain propaganda plate in honor of the Third Congress of the Communist International after a design by Oganes Tatevosyan, VKhUTEMAS Kerfak (Ceramic Department), designed 1921.
-The cavetto with a scene of a seated man in “Eastern” dress cradling in his hands a scrolling orange banner with the Arabic inscription “Workers of the World, Unite,” he is seen against a sunrise, symbol of the beginning of a new era, and with a sheaf of wheat, hammer, and sickle; the deep blue border with the Arabic inscription which translates literally as “Souvenir of the Third Congress of the Gathering of Nations,” relieved by six shaped cartouches, that at upper left with the date 1338 in the lunar Hijri calendar (an error, as 1338 is equivalent to 1919-1920 in the Gregorian calendar and the congress was held in 1921), the other five depicting factories, a man in a fez swinging a hammer, a Central Asian woman removing her veil, a group of seated men, and a blacksmith and a farmer in Central Asian dress shaking hands.
+The cavetto with a scene of a seated man in “Eastern” dress cradling in his hands a scrolling orange banner with the Arabic inscription “Workers of the World, Unite,” he is seen against a sunrise, symbol of the beginning of a new era, & with a sheaf of wheat, hammer, & sickle; the deep blue border with the Arabic inscription which translates literally as “Souvenir of the Third Congress of the Gathering of Nations,” relieved by six shaped cartouches, that at upper left with the date 1338 in the lunar Hijri calendar (an error, as 1338 is equivalent to 1919-1920 in the Gregorian calendar & the congress was held in 1921), the other five depicting factories, a man in a fez swinging a hammer, a Central Asian woman removing her veil, a group of seated men, & a blacksmith & a farmer in Central Asian dress shaking hands.
 The reverse with the mark of the VKhUTEMAS Ceramics Faculty reading VKhUTEMAS Kerfak in Cyrillic.
 Diameter 10 in.
 (25.5 cm).